tksarah/forCommunityCouncil/AgentProgram/README.md

   - Promoting agents and their contributions on Astar's official channels and platforms.
   - Managing agent privileges, such as event invitations and direct access to the team.
 * **Note:** Startale will no longer be involved in evaluating agent contributions for compensation purposes.

+## Updated Program: Alignment with Astar Collective

+With Astar’s evolution from a blockchain protocol into a dynamic and inclusive collective, the Astar Ecosystem Agent Program has been restructured to align with the broader vision of driving Web3 adoption and real-world use cases.
+Agents will continue to play a critical role in this transformative journey by promoting and supporting the ecosystem's expansion, especially as Astar integrates with Soneium and the broader Superchain ecosystem.

+### Goals and Responsibilities:

+**Goal:** The goal of the Astar Ecosystem Agent Program is to engage passionate community members who will contribute to the development, expansion, and global adoption of Web3 through Astar and Soneium.
+This includes fostering innovative use cases, educating the community, and building strategic partnerships that align with Astar's mission to bring Web3 to billions.

+### Key Responsibilities:

+* **Community Engagement:** Actively engage with the community to spread awareness and promote Astar and Soneium, facilitating conversations around their role in Web3 adoption.
+* **Education and Outreach:** Create educational content that explains Astar’s transition into a collective and the unique benefits of integrating with Soneium, targeting both Web3 enthusiasts and Web2 audiences.
+* **Ecosystem Development:** Support projects and initiatives that leverage Astar and Soneium for real-world use cases, from digital content management to creator engagement.
+* **Event Organization:** Host and participate in events, webinars, and meetups to spread the word about Astar and Soneium and drive global interest in Web3 technologies.
+* **Content Creation:** Develop high-quality articles, videos, and graphics to educate the community and drive interest in Astar and Soneium.

+### Criteria

+To become a valuable part of the Astar Ecosystem Agent Program and effectively contribute to Astar’s mission of Web3 mass adoption, you should meet the following criteria:

+* **Deep Understanding of Astar & Soneium Vision:**
+Have a strong grasp of Astar’s evolution from a blockchain to a collective, Soneium’s role in the ecosystem, and the latest developments within the Superchain framework.
+* **Community Engagement Experience:**
+Demonstrated experience in engaging and managing online communities across platforms like Telegram, Discord, Twitter, and hosting in-person or virtual meetups.
+* **Active Community Member:**
+Be consistently active within the Astar and Soneium communities, participating in discussions and initiatives that align with our vision.
+* **Passion for Web3 Education:**
+Show a genuine interest in educating and empowering the community about Astar, Soneium, and the broader Web3 space, bridging the gap between decentralized and traditional technology users.
+* **Commitment to Decentralization:**
+Be dedicated to advancing Astar as a community-driven ecosystem, contributing to governance and promoting decentralization.

+### Expectations

+Agents are integral to fostering a thriving and engaged community that supports Astar and Soneium’s transition into a real-world Web3 adoption platform.
+Here’s what we expect: